- Go to www.pivotinteractives.com

 - Read the instructions for the activity

-- The interactive tools needed to analyze a video can be found by selecting the tool icon in the upper-right of the video frame.
-In the Hill Runner activity shown below, there are three tools.
-A stopwatch, a ruler, and a protractor.
+- You can find the interactive tools needed to analyze a video by selecting the tool icon in the upper-right of the video frame.
+In the Hill Runner activity shown below, there are three tools: a stopwatch, a ruler, and a protractor.

 - Clicking the ruler icon places this tool in the video frame.